cfsworkload/hybrid-data-store-v3/README.md

 2. From the Dashboard page, select **CREATE APP** under **Cloud Foundry Apps**.
 This will open a window to select either Web or Mobile.
 3. Select **Web**.
 4. In the next screen, select **SDK for Node.js** and click **CONTINUE**.
-5. Now, where it says **App Name**, specify a unique name for your bridge CF application.
+5. Now, where it says **App Name**, specify a unique name for your bridge CF application that does not have spaces.
 Take note of this name as you'll use it later when you fork your project.

 It may take a while for the application to be created and staged.
 Once it finishes staging, you will have successfully created a starter Node.js application to be used as your bridge app in Bluemix.
 You should now see the